GoogleCloudPlatform/magic-modules/README.md

 bundle exec compiler -a -v "beta" -e terraform -o "$GOPATH/src/github.com/terraform-providers/terraform-provider-google-beta"
 ```

+### Making changes to resources

+TODO

+You can modify resources in the `api.yaml` of the GCP product it is a part of as
+well as in the tool-specific yaml file such as `terraform.yaml`.

+Most fields in .yaml files are documented in the [`api` package](https://github.com/GoogleCloudPlatform/magic-modules/tree/master/api).

+#### Making changes to handwritten files

+TODO

 ### Testing your changes

 Once you've generated your changes for the tool, you can test them by running the